// optional init

 The Coastal & Heartland National Estuary Partnership (CHNEP) is working on enhancing environmental and community resilience in our program area.
 This involves using win-win solutions that maintain flood protection and stabilized shorelines in our communities, while enhancing our environmental assets such as our fisheries and water quality.
 View CHNEP's Climate Compact Resolution to learn more about how we envision working collaboratively to build a Climate Compact to support increasing community resiliency.

 View information about the Responding to Rising Waters in Southwest Florida Webinar to learn more about how sea level rise will impact South Florida.
+For more on climate change, please see the video at the bottom of this page or review previous Southwest Florida Climate Summit presentations.

 The old adage of an ounce of prevention is worth a pound of cure is especially true when it comes to resiliency.
 Taking measures to identify hazards, assess vulnerability and risks, investigate options, and plan and implement actions before a catastrophe occurs avoids having to pay for even more expensive damages and remedial actions later.